 Signs of Dehydration and Dehydrated Skin

-In contrast, dehydration symptoms affect a wide range of organs.
+In contrast, signs of dehydration affect a wide range of organs.
 That’s because dehydration doesn’t just impact water content and electrolyte levels in your skin.
 It affects every cell in your body.
 That means when you don’t have enough water and electrolytes, your body can’t carry out normal functions.
-This results in a wide range of symptoms that can worsen if left untreated.

 Here are the main signs of dehydration:

 - Decreased urination or dark urine

 If your dry skin is accompanied by any of these other signs, you may be suffering from dehydration.
 To remedy the dehydration that causes your dehydrated skin, it’s important to act fast.
 It’s not just about how your skin looks — dehydration can quickly become life-threatening if it’s not treated.